My personal Central Park map: A complete guide to one of New York City’s most beloved sights!

 - Fun Things To Do In Central Park

-I know a lot of you are here because of the free printable guide of Central Park, so lets just get to that first.
-Enter your email below and follow instructions to instantly download your very own printable guide.
-The guide is only two pages long and it includes a map and a detailed description of each sight – perfect to print & put in your pocket!
-Or save it on your phone if you’re less old fashioned than me.
+Enter your email below and follow instructions to instantly download your very own printable Central Park map & guide.
+This guide is particularly perfect for those who want to experience the highlights of Central Park in one go.
+Its only two pages long and it includes a detailed description of each sight – perfect to save on your phone, or print and put in your pocket.

+The tour can be completed in 1-2 hours if you’re in a hurry, or you can spend hours on it, it all depends on how much time you’d like to spend on each location.
+I recommend the latter if you have time for it.
 As you can see on the map I’ve focused on the middle and southern parts of the park in this guide.
 Central Park has so much more to offer than I could possibly include in one guide or even one visit, which is why I’m focusing on my personal favorites in this guide.
 I hope its helpful!
-Enjoy.

-Bringing water is also smart, especially during the warmer months.
+Bringing water when visiting Central Park is smart, especially during the warmer months.
 I’m a big fan of reusable bottles in the city, as the tap water is safe and tasty, but make sure it’s filled prior to your Central Park adventure.
 I mean, I’ve seen people let their dogs lick all over the water fountain spout in Central Park one too many times..
+You can also purchase bottled water and other beverages at the various food trucks throughout the park.

 How To Get Around In Central Park